lucent-mc/visuals/README.md

-# Lucent Optimizations
+# Lucent Visuals

-_Your game has never felt this fast before._
+_Your game has never looked this pretty before._

-Lucent Optimizations is the base of all Lucent mod packs, in charge of optimizing the game, enabling us to load the game up with flavourful mods and resources.
+Lucent Visuals is an addon pack for the Lucent group of mod packs, in charge of  enhancing the game, enriching your experience with all other packs while being customizable.

-We leverage popular optimization mods with our own configs to set ourselves up for a performant experience.
+We leverage popular visual mods with our own configs and set out to compliment the gameplay style of all packs.

 ## About this Repository